Day Trip From San Francisco to Healdsburg

 Your first stop is the Costeaux French Bakery, a Healdsburg institution since 1923 and celebrated for its legendary artisan breads, fresh pastries, and yummy breakfasts.
-Or, check out the Healdsburg SHED, a market, café, and community-gathering place that won a 2014 James Beard Award for restaurant design.
-Either place makes a great spot to rest and refuel while deciding which of Healdsburg’s many attractions you want to enjoy first.
+This makes a great spot to rest and refuel while deciding which of Healdsburg's many attractions you want to enjoy first.

-The stores and galleries around the Plaza are a shopper’s delight, offering everything from antiques and fine art, to clothing, fabric, books, cookware, crafts, gifts, and more.
+The stores and galleries around the Plaza are a shopper's delight, offering everything from antiques and fine art, to clothing, books, cookware, crafts, gifts, and more.
 For art lovers, some two dozen art galleries are within walking distance of the plaza.
-A few blocks off the Plaza, the 4,000-square-foot Healdsburg Vintage antiques collective overflows with offerings from more than 30 vendors and dozens of consignors.
+A few blocks off the Plaza, the 4,000-square-foot Modern Antiquarium antiques collective overflows with offerings from more than 30 vendors.

 And to stretch your legs a bit between winery visits, you can take a free, self-guided vineyard walking tour at Francis Ford Coppola Winery.
-Or, meander through five acres of dazzling gardenscapes at Ferrari-Carano Winery and Gardens.
+Or, meander through five acres of dazzling gardenscapes at Ferrari-Carano Vineyards and Winery.

 If you want to sip a bit more wine before dinner, several of the tasting rooms on the Healdsburg plaza — like Banshee Wines or Thumbprint Cellars — are open until 6 or 7 p.m.
 And when you're ready for dinner, the possibilities are deliciously diverse.

-Savor Yucatan flavors and Sonoma County ingredients made with French finesse at Mateo’s Cocina Latina; sample small plates designed for sharing at Willi’s Seafood & Raw Bar or Bravas Bar de Tapas, or find the cuisine you crave in our listings of Sonoma County Restaurants and click on Healdsburg.
+Sample small plates designed for sharing at Willi's Seafood & Raw Bar or Bravas Bar de Tapas, or find the cuisine you crave by checking our listings of Sonoma County Restaurants and click on Healdsburg.

-There are a number of options if you want to experience a bit of Healdsburg night life before heading back to San Francisco.
-Filled with recycled furniture (such as elementary-school chairs converted into bar stools) and eclectic art, the popular Bergamot Alley serves international wines and local craft beers, and stays open until 1 a.m.
-Tuesday to Sunday, with the kitchen open until midnight.
+There are a couple of options if you want to experience a bit of Healdsburg night life before heading back to San Francisco.

-Enjoy a classic cocktail or glass of wine, bistro menus, and a classic French supper Sunday evenings at Gallery + Barndiva Bar & Bistro, which serves as an art gallery by day, but offers dining and drinks at night, Wednesday to Sunday.
+Enjoy a classic cocktail or glass of wine, bistro menus, and a classic French supper Sunday evenings at Barndiva Gallery + Bar, which serves as an art gallery by day, but offers dining and drinks at night, Wednesday to Sunday.

-And if you decide to extend your day and spend the night, you can immerse yourselves in luxurious romance at Madrona Manor; relax in a wonderful 1912 Craftsman home amid year-round flowering gardens and vineyard views at the Irish Rose Inn; or browse our listings of Healdsburg hotels and B&Bs.
+And if you decide to extend your day and spend the night, you can enjoy sweeping vineyard views ringed by redwood forested-mountains at the Raford Inn; or browse our listings of Sonoma County Lodgings and click on Healdsburg.